noahgibbs/self_conscious_dgd/11_ObjectTypes.md

 You can never get a reference to a library object.
 They exist internally, but you're not allowed to touch them.
 You can't call functions on them, for instance.
 If you did, DGD would need to create that object and give it those internal data fields.
 Instead, you're not allowed to ever get a reference to one of them and they act as if they were pure code with no data attached.

 Libraries can be destructed as part of reloading them with new code.
-But the Kernel Library is very careful not to allow outdated code to stick around.
+But the Cloud Server is very careful not to allow outdated code to stick around.
 You ***can*** destroy them, but you'd normally only do it as part of a destroy-and-reload operation to update code.

 ## Lightweight Objects (LWOs)